HostingBE/simple-cms/README.md

 # Simple CMS #

-Simple CMS written in PHP with slim 4 framework
+Simple CMS written in PHP with the use of slim 4 framework

 ## Howto get started ##

 * Copy config/config-sample.php to config/config.php and change the settings
-* import the database sql schema in mysql
+* import the database sql schema from the sql directory
 * run composer update
-* run rpm i in the public_html directory
+* run npm i in the public_html directory

 ## crontab ##